I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 For our example, we assume you enroll in Part 141 flight school.
 Hence, 165 hours is adequate to get your commercial pilot license.

-You have 55 hours, and you have to fly an additional 110 hours to get your commercial pilot license.
+You have 55 hours and must fly an additional 110 hours to get your commercial pilot license.

 Flying another 110 hours will take somewhere between 5 to 6 months.
 I say four to six months because some students like to take it slow.
 The studies involved in obtaining a commercial pilot license are also complicated.
 So to become a competent commercial pilot, you need approximately another six months.